whichxjy/wdr/README.md

 # Wdr

-Wdr is client-server process control system.
+Wdr is a client-server process control system.

 ## Design